rollup/rollup/bin/help.md

 -h, --help               Show this help message
 -c, --config             Use this config file (if argument is used but value
-                           is unspecified, defaults to rollup.config.js) -i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -f, --format [es6]       Type of output (amd, cjs, es6, iife, umd)
+                           is unspecified, defaults to rollup.config.js) -w, --watch              Watch files in bundle and rebuild on changes -i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -f, --format [es6]       Type of output (amd, cjs, es6, iife, umd)